Haplogroup R-L21

-R-L21 or R1b1a2a1a2c, also known as R-M529 or R-S145, is a Human Y-chromosome DNA haplogroup.
+Haplogroup R-L21 (R1b1a1b1a1a2c1) is a Human Y-chromosome DNA haplogroup.
 It is often linked to the Insular Celts.
-One subclade, R-DF13 comprises over 99% of bearers.
+One subclade, R-DF13 (R1b1a1b1a1a2c1a), comprises over 99% of bearers.
 It is most frequently found among males in Ireland, but is also dominant in Scotland, Wales and Brittany, present in high frequencies in England and western France and present also to a lesser extent in Iberia, Scandinavia and the Low Countries.

 History

 This haplogroup first emerges in the Early Bronze Age in Britain and Ireland, where the earliest samples begin to appear.
 Its introduction was part of a large genetic transformation associated with the Bell Beaker culture, wherein steppe descended peoples largely replaced Britain's earlier Neolithic population.
 The lineage reached a frequency of 90% in early Bronze Age Britain (being nearly absent in contemporary samples from the continent), it gradually declined through the Middle Bronze Age to 70% by the Iron Age (due to continental migrations which also increased the levels of EEF admixture among Britons).
 It later fell to its modern levels in Britain after the Anglo-Saxon invasions.
 However, it still remains the dominant lineage in Ireland, Scotland, Brittany and Wales.